6G Fresnel Spot Beamfocusing using Large-Scale Metasurfaces: A Distributed DRL-Based Approach: System Model and Problem Formulation

-This, together with the Gaussian-like beams of $p(\wbold_2^*,\rbold')$ and $p(\wbold_1^*,\rbold')$ in the focal plane, one can infer that if equality does not hold for either of \eqref{P1_infered_ineqalities_a} or \eqref{P1_infered_ineqalities_c}, the left hand of \eqref{eq:p12} becomes greater than the right hand.
-This completes the proof. \end{proof}
+From this, together with the Gaussian-like beams of $p(\wbold_2^*,\rbold')$ and $p(\wbold_1^*,\rbold')$ in the focal plane, one can infer that if equality does not hold for either of \eqref{P1_infered_ineqalities_a} or \eqref{P1_infered_ineqalities_c}, the right hand of \eqref{eq:p12} becomes greater than the left hand.
+This completes the proof. \end{proof} }

 Based on Theorem \ref{clm:1}, we can interchangeably deal with problem \textbf{P2} instead of the original problem \textbf{P1}.
 From \eqref{eq:power_def}, since the signal and noise are uncorrelated, the optimization problem \textbf{P2} is written as: